-Our Chief Executive Officer and Chief Financial Officer evaluated the changes in our internal control over financial reporting that occurred during the period covered by this Quarterly Report on Form 10-Q. Based on their evaluation, it is concluded that there had been no change in our internal control over financial reporting during the quarter ended April 1, 2022 that have materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
-Although most of our employees are working remotely due to the COVID-19 pandemic, we have not experienced any material impact to our internal controls over financial reporting.
-We are continually monitoring and assessing the COVID-19 situation on our internal controls to minimize the impact on their design and operating effectiveness.
+Our Chief Executive Officer and Chief Financial Officer evaluated the changes in our internal control over financial reporting that occurred during the period covered by this Quarterly Report on Form 10-Q. Based on their evaluation, it is concluded that there had been no change in our internal control over financial reporting during the quarter ended July 1, 2022 that have materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.